Are You Smarter Than A Dalet/hey-er?

 c.
 Give this quiz to others (perhaps a different crowd on the second night).

-page for a “Seder Solution” idea.
+d.
+Visit the Holidays page for a “Seder Solution” idea.

 e.
 I have my own idea!
 It is …